xeniolum/go-oauth2-x-examples/keycloak-go-auth-code/README.md

 5. Navigate to `http://localhost:8082` on your browser.

 About the OAuth2 auth-code grant flow (which is the most important OAuth2 flow):
 1. Start the application, you will see a link which says: `Login with keycloak` and when you click on that link and if you correctly setup values in `public/config.json`, the link will bring you to Keycloak realm login page.
-(This step your Client ID and Client secret will be sent to Keycloak.)
+(This step your Client ID will be sent to Keycloak and the OAuth2 `reponse_type` is required to be `code`.)

 2. If you successfully login, your browser will be redirected to `/oauth/redirect` with generated `auth code` sent back.